 Students are expected to help everyone in keeping the classrooms, the campus, and surrounding neighborhood clean and free of litter.
 Please use garbage cans and recycling bins.
-LHS is a proud participant in the Go Green program.

 PARKING

 Only students with LHS parking permits will be allowed to park in the student parking lot.
 (Additional parking is available on streets near campus.)
 Students may not park in St. Michael's parking lot, the LHS Staff parking areas or any other part of the LHS campus.
 The visitors' parking area is also off limits for students.
 These spaces are for parents or people who have business with school officials.
 Students' cars parked in the staff lot or in visitors' spaces will receive a parking ticket.
 Students parked in the student parking lot without a parking permit will also receive a parking ticket.